 Let us consider first the \mathcal{B} language.
-The basic ideas of static and dynamic rules are very similar in \mathcal{B} and in EAPs.
-The main difference between the two is that in \mathcal{B} all the fluents are inertial, whilst in EAPs only those that are declared as such are inertial.
+The basic ideas of static and dynamic rules of \mathcal{B} and EAPs are very similar.
+The main difference between the two is that in \mathcal{B} all the fluents are considered as inertial, whilst in EAPs only those that are declared as such are inertial.
 The translation of \mathcal{B} into EAPs is then straightforward: All fluents are declared as inertial and then the syntax of static and dynamic rules is adapted.
 In the following we use, with abuse of notation, Body and Cond both for conjunctions of literals and for sets of literals.